House approves final tax reform bill, as Trump eyes major legislative win

 The bill would bring average initial tax cuts for Americans across all income lines, but by 2027, it would boost average levies for everyone earning up to $75,000, which includes most taxpayers, Congress' nonpartisan tax analysts estimated Monday.

 A separate study by the Tax Policy Center, a private nonpartisan group, found that individual taxes would be reduced on average next year by $1,600.
-That ranged on average from $60 for people earning below $25,000 to $7,640 for those making above $149,000.
+That ranged, on average, from $60 for people earning below $25,000 to $7,640 for those making above $149,000.
 Those in the top 1 percent, earning over $733,000, would see average tax cuts of $51,140.

 Fox News’ Alex Pappas and The Associated Press contributed to this report.